-Water system sanitizing procedures should be followed before the system is used for the first time, after long idle periods, where water may become stagnant; or after any suspected contamination of the water supply.
+Water system sanitizing procedures should be followed before the system is used for the first time and after long idle periods, where water may become stagnant; or after any suspected contamination of the water supply.
 Whenever possible, use a commercially approved tank sanitizer and follow the procedures on the product package.
 If it is not possible to use a commercial product, prepare your own mixture and sanitize the tank in accordance with the following procedures:

-1. Empty the Water Tanks - To drain tanks, open the 2 inch Cold Water Drain Valve behind door in road side holding tank compartment.
+1. Empty the Water Tank - To drain the tanks, open the two inch Cold Water Drain Valve behind the door in road side holding tank compartment.
 After tanks are completely drained, close Cold Water Drain.

-- 2. Prepare the sanitizing solution using 1/4 cup of household bleach (sodium hypochlorite solution) for each gallon of water.
+- 2. Prepare the sanitizing solution Use 1/4 cup of household bleach (sodium hypochlorite solution) for each gallon of water.
 Use one gallon of the solution for each 15 gallons of tank capacity.
 This procedure will result in a residual chlorine concentration of 50 ppm in the water system.
-If a 100 ppm concentration is required use 1/2 cup of household bleach with one gallon water to prepare the chlorine solution.
-Nine to ten gallons of solution will be adequate for the tanks.
-(Approx. 120 Gallons). - 3.
-Add sanitizing solution to water tanks Remove 1-1/4" plug/connector from top of small tank in curb side luggage compartment and pour solution into tank.
-Reinstall plug/connector in tank. - 4.
-Fill tanks to capacity - Connect hose to the commercial water inlet, turn on the Tank Fill Switch and fill water tanks completely.
-Shut off hose, and turn off Tank Fill switch.
-Turn on the water pumps Open each faucet (hot and cold) and run the water until a distinct odor of chlorine can be detected.
+If a 100 ppm concentration is required, use 1/2 cup of household bleach with one gallon of water to prepare the chlorine solution.
+Seven to eight gallons of solution will be adequate for the tank.
+(Approximately 100 gallons). - 3.
+Add sanitizing solution to water tank Remove cover in road side close-out pane and 3/4" plug from end of tank and pour the solution into the tank.
+Reinstall plug in tank and replace cover. - 4.
+Fill tank to capacity - Connect hose to the commercial water inlet, turn on the Tank Fill Switch and fill water tank completely.
+Shut off hose and turn off Tank Fill switch.
+Turn on the water pumps.
+Open each faucet (hot and cold) and run the water until a distinct odor of chlorine can be detected.
 Shut off the water pumps. - 5.
-Allow the system to stand for at least 4 hours when disinfecting with 50 ppm residual chlorine.
+Allow the system to stand - Let stand for at least 4 hours when disinfecting with 50 ppm residual chlorine.
 If a shorter time period is desired, then a 100 ppm chlorine concentration should be permitted to stand in the system for at least 1 hour. - 6.
-Drain tanks - Open the Cold Water Drain valve and allow the tank to drain completely. - 7.
-Refill tanks Close the Cold Water Drain valve and turn on the water supply to the commercial water inlet, turn on Tank Fill switch and fill tank completely.
-When the tanks are full, turn off Tank Fill switch, shut off water supply and disconnect hose, replace fill cap and turn on water pumps.
-When water flows from opened faucets, close them and open other faucets until water flows.
+Drain tank Open the Cold Water Drain valve and allow the tank to drain completely. - 7.
+Refill tank Close the Cold Water Drain valve and turn on the water supply to the commercial water inlet, turn on Tank Fill switch and fill tank completely.
+When the tanks are full, turn off Tank Fill switch, shut off water supply and disconnect hose.
+Replace fill cap and turn on water pumps.
+When water flows from the opened faucets, close them and open the other faucets until water flows.
 This flushes the system, removing trapped air from the piping and ensures that the fresh water supply is ready for use.

-Do not permit sanitizing or antifreeze solutions to enterwater purifier.
+Do not permit sanitizing or antifreeze solutions to enter water purifier.

-8. Repeat steps 6. & 7. until chlorine smell and taste are no longer present at faucets.
+8. Repeat steps 6 and 7 until chlorine smell and taste are no longer present at faucets.